vanshaj248/vanshaj248/README.md

 # About Me
 Hi I'm @vanshaj248

+## Skills
+### Embedded Systems Engineering
+Currently learning and pursuing to become an Embedde Systems Engineer

+### Data Science, AI and ML
+Integration of Embedded systems with  LLMs and big data analytics

 ## Interests
 ### Playing Guitar
 I have been playing guitar for several years now, and it's one of my greatest passions.